shadowspawn/forest-arborist/notes.md

 * snapshot
   * save
   * restore
   * clone --snapshot?
-Might not make sense for git.
+Used pinned version of manifest as format??
 * save/restore or freeze of whatever for reproducible working group state [snapshot?]
 * multiple manifest files, e.g. HRVMasterStable ?
   * move manifest to .arm folder?